-Under the VCS Program, methodologies or additionality performance standards shall be assessed by two independent parties.
+Under the VCS Program, new methodologies, the risk assessment to determine the buffer of non-tradable AFOLU carbon credits, IFM and REDD market leakage assessments, new tools, and additionality performance standards shall be assessed by two independent parties.
 The first assessment shall be carried out by a validator or verifier accredited for the VCS Program and appointed by the project proponent.
 This assessment shall cover all relevant VCS Program requirements.